mailgun/holster/tracing/README.md

 It no longer requires implementation specific client modules, such as Jaeger client.
 The provided OpenTelemetry SDK includes a client for Jaeger.

-## Why Jaeger Tracing server?
+## Why Jaeger Tracing Server?
 Easy to setup.
 Powerful and easy to use web UI.
 Open source.

-Traces are sent as UDP packets.
-This minimizes burden on client to not need to maintain an open socket or rely on server response time.
-If tracing is not needed, the packets sent by the client will be simply discarded by the OS.
+Scalable using Elasticsearch.

 ## Getting Started
 [opentelemetry.io](https://opentelemetry.io)